 OVERVIEW

 Previous testing and real-life experience with streaming video over networks indicates that video streams are particularly susceptible to network jitter and lost packets.
 Video decoders typically buffer the incoming data stream to reconstitute the frames of video that were encoding using “group of pictures” algorithms that combine frames or disassemble video frames into blocks of pixels.
-If enough data is missing, even with buffering, or the data arrives jumbled or out of order beyond the decoder’s buffering can handle, the decoder will either freeze the last good frame video and present it as live video output, or will simply default to a blank or colored screen.
+If enough data is missing, even with buffering, or the data arrives jumbled or out of order beyond the limits that the decoder’s buffering can handle, the decoder will either freeze the last good frame video and present it as live video output, or will simply default to a blank or colored screen.

 It is likely that as humans endeavor to explore space beyond low Earth orbit, video will be included as important data transmitted back to Earth.
 Whether it is used for situational awareness, such as proximity of approaching spacecraft during docking and rendezvous, or monitoring an Extra Vehicular Activity, or for public use to allow the rest of us on Earth to “go along for the ride,” successful transmission and reception of video will become an important requirement for mission success.
 As these missions move beyond the Earth-Moon system, it is very likely the data communications will be over delay tolerant networks.